-Most of life is just the outer process necessary to sustain life itself.
+Most of observable outer life is just the outer process necessary to sustain the inner life.
 The inner process goes on unconsciously at a much deeper level than the ordinary mind can appreciate.
 Spirit expresses itself through energy, which on its lowest level is perceived as matter.
 Being evolves within this created system.
 There is general evolution of Being through all life forms below the level of man (minerals, plants and animals).
 There is individual evolution of Being for man and all levels above.
 Each life may spiral up, circle, or spiral down, run out of energy and fade away.
 For those who actively choose inner growth there appears the question of the 'Path' or 'Way'.

 | Daoist Principles in Practice